amethyst/specs/book/src/06_system_data.md

 ## Adding and removing components

-To add or remove component to existing or dynamically created entity you can either modify it's storage directly with `WriteStorage` or lazily using `LazyUpdate` resource.
+To add or remove components of existing or dynamically created entity you can either modify the storage directly with `WriteStorage` or lazily using `LazyUpdate` resource.

 ```rust,ignore